chwerth/chwerth.github.io/index.md

 ---

 **The University of Alabama**, Tuscaloosa, AL<br>
-Master of Business Administration, August 2022<br>
+Master of Business Administration, December 2022<br>
 Focus Area: Supply Chain and Operations Management<br>
-GPA: 3.80 / 4.00
+GPA: 3.87 / 4.00

 **The University of Alabama**, Tuscaloosa, AL<br>
 Bachelor of Science in Computer Science, December 2020<br>